WordPress/openverse-catalog/openverse_catalog/dags/oauth2/README.md

 ## Overview

-The functions and DAGs defined in this module intend to provide a mechanism for generating and maintaining the tokens necessary for interacting with sources that require OAuth2 authentication.
+The functions and DAGs defined in this module provide a mechanism for generating and maintaining the tokens necessary for interacting with sources that require OAuth2 authentication.

 OAuth2 providers are authenticated through a three-step mechanism:
 1. Initiate authorization